strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 ```
 Because removing replicas from a broker doesn't require any interbroker data movement there is no need to supply a `--throttle` in this case.
 (Interbroker data movement would be needed if you were increasing the replication factor, so in that case a `--throttle` would be recommended).
-Since deleting data is very quick the reassignment will probably be complete almost immediately.
+Since deleting data is very quick, the reassignment will probably be complete almost immediately.
-We can use the `--verify` action to when if the partition reassignment is done.
+We can use the `--verify` action to check if the partition reassignment is done.

 ```sh
 kubectl exec -ti my-pod /bin/bash -- bin/kafka-reassign-partitions.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 \